Rewind TV (British TV channel): History

 Rewind TV started test transmissions on or before 7 May 2024, initially launching on Sky from 23 May.
 The surge in nostalgia-based channels came after the main terrestrial channels drifted more towards programming produced post-2000.
 At launch time, Rewind TV promised an "antidote" to the current status of British television, especially the state of current dramas and how streaming platforms commission "by algorithm" in order to attract more viewers.
-Such older series, like many films of earlier times, displayed attitudes towards women and ethnic minorities which are currently generally seen as "unacceptable", so, instead of banning them from broadcast or censoring them, they are only shown after the 9pm watershed.
+Some older programmes, like many films of earlier times, contain behaviours which may currently offend some viewers, so, instead of not showing them or censoring them, they are shown with on-screen warnings and sometimes after the 9pm watershed.

 Initially, Beuselinck and Moore planned to start the channel before the pandemic in 2020, but technical delays and the advertising crash complicated matters.
-The channel was set up at a cost of hundreds of thousands of pounds for archival programming on the cheap, but the ownership of certain programmes as of the time of founding got more complex for the founders to track down.
+The channel was set up at a cost of hundreds of thousands of pounds for archival programming on the cheap, but the ownership of certain programmes at the time of founding got more complex for the founders to track down.

 By late August 2024, Rewind TV was hinting at a possible Freeview launch, following the shutdown of TalkTV and Seen on TV, and the spare capacity left by its closures.
 On Twitter, the channel posted an announcement hinting at an 18 September launch date.
 This was confirmed in Freeview's September update, with sitcom Watching becoming the first series seen.
 Its launch on the platform enabled Rewind to better compete with similar archive TV channels.
 Having launched on Freeview channel 95, it moved to channel 92 on 26 March 2025.
 The channel moved again from Freeview channel 92 to 81 on 18 June 2025, being placed alongside Talking Pictures TV.
-The move came after co-founder Johnathan Moore complained about the extant channel allocation, which was closer to shopping and religious channels, and that the new slot would increase the channel's access and relevance.
+The move came after co-founder Jonathan Moore complained about the extant channel allocation, which was closer to shopping and religious channels, and that the new slot would increase the channel's access and relevance.

 In addition to the scheduling of mostly vintage British programming, Rewind TV started to acquire programmes from the United States.
 Such programmes include Married with Children, I Dream of Jeannie, Born Free, Police Woman, and The Monkees.
 These came into effect in November 2024.
 Rewind TV also started to show original programming, including a career review of Michael Aspel branded My TV Rewind, Auto Rewind with Jack Pegoraro from the Number 27 YouTube channel, An Hour with...
 Enn Reitel, Tracing The Rails with BBC Sussex presenter Stephen Cranford, and video jockey music video programmes in the form of Stereo Underground and Bubblegum & Cheese, both former BBC Radio Solent shows and led by Richard Latto and Alex Dyke respectively.
 The first editions of both were broadcast on 20th December in 2024.